 You might think 3000 pixels is overkill for a thumbnail on a phone.
 You'd be wrong.

-- Retina & Super Retina Displays: Modern devices feature pixel densities that expose any compression artifacts.
-A 1400px image can look soft on a flagship phone.
+- Retina & Super Retina Displays: Modern iPhones and Androids have incredibly high pixel density (460ppi+).
+A 1400px image can look soft or blurry on a new device.

-- Smart TV Integration: Podcast listening on Smart TVs grew by 15% last year.
-On a 65-inch 4K TV, low-res art looks amateur.
+- TV Interfaces: Podcast listening on Smart TVs grew by 18% in 2025.
+On a 65-inch 4K TV, low-res art looks amateurish and pixelated.

 5 Design Psychology Rules for High Conversion